History of rugby union in the United States: 1930s–1950s: Attempted introduction of rugby league

 In the mid twentieth-century, rugby union continued to be a purely amateur sport, unlike American football and the breakaway rugby league.
 Rugby league didn't make much headway in the US, for the simple reason that many rugby players who wished to go professional could go into the NFL instead, where there was better pay.
 The expansion of rugby league was frequently at the expense of rugby union elsewhere.

 An early attempt to introduce rugby league was in 1939, when the Californian Rugby Football Union wrote to the governing body of rugby league, the Rugby Football League, to tell them they wanted to switch from rugby union and affiliate to the RFL.
 The timing was unfortunate, and the RFL was unable to send out a delegation due to the outbreak of World War II in Europe.
 California was one of the historic heartlands of rugby union in the US.

 However, during the war itself, American servicemen stationed abroad occasionally played matches against teams from other allied sides – these included those from the British, Australian and South African militaries.

 Another postwar attempt to introduce rugby league to the US took place in 1953, when wrestling promoter Mike Dimitro was asked to organize a tour of Australasia by an American rugby league team.
 However, this failed to generate much interest, and none of the team had ever played rugby league before the tour.
-Dimitrio did persist though, by holding exhibition games by the Australian and New Zealand rugby league teams, again in California.
-Dimitrio later tried to get a rugby league world cup in the US, but this also failed, and the rugby played in the US remained mainly of the union variety.
+Dimitrio did persist though, by holding exhibition games against the Australian and New Zealand rugby league teams, again in California.
+Dimitrio later tried to bring a Rugby League World Cup to the US, but this also failed.
+The code of rugby played in the US to this day remains mainly of the union variety.

-It was not until the late 1970s that any more serious attempts were made to introduce rugby league.